WELCOME TO THE TOWN OF PIERCEFIELD

 Jay Rust -> 518-359-9660, 518-359-7095

 All are encouraged to follow precautions to slow the spread while work is being done to create a vaccine.
 Wash hands frequently.
-Cover coughs and sneezes.
+Wear a protective face mask.
 Avoid crowded areas.
 Restrict travel.
 Purchase two weeks food supplies and necessities for your household in the event you have to self-quarantine, but don’t hoard.
 Others need to prepare for their households also.
 Keep in communication with your neighbors and be of help where you can.
 If you feel sick, call your physician and follow his/her advice.

 There are three patterns presented with Covid-19,” says Stuczen.
 “It usually begins with mild upper respiratory illness followed by non-life-threatening pneumonia.
 After about 7 days it can progress to severe pneumonia with acute respiratory distress syndrome when the patient may require life support.
 In severe pneumonia, lungs are filled with inflammatory material.
 They are unable to get enough oxygen to the bloodstream, reducing the body’s ability to take on oxygen and remove carbon dioxide what in most cases causes death.
 About 1 out of 6 people who contract Covid-19 becomes seriously ill and develop difficulty breathing.”